Jean Baudrillard: Tone and attitude

+Influence and legacy

-Native American (Anishinaabe) writer Gerald Vizenor made extensive use of Baudrillard's concepts of simulation in his critical work.
+Native American Anishinaabe writer Gerald Vizenor made extensive use of Baudrillard's concepts of simulation in his critical work.

+American artist Joey Skaggs has been noted for creating media hoaxes that exemplify Baudrillard's concept of hyperreality.
+By orchestrating fictitious events—such as the Cathouse for Dogs and Portofess—which were reported as real by major news outlets, Skaggs constructs simulations that supplant actual truths, thereby exposing the media's role in manufacturing reality.

 In popular culture

 The Wachowskis said that Baudrillard influenced The Matrix (1999), and Neo hides money and disks containing information in Simulacra and Simulation.
 Adam Gopnik wondered whether Baudrillard, who had not embraced the movie, was "thinking of suing for a screen credit," but Baudrillard himself disclaimed any connection to The Matrix, calling it at best a misreading of his ideas.

 Some reviewers have noted that Charlie Kaufman's film Synecdoche, New York seems inspired by Baudrillard's Simulacra and Simulation.

 The album Why Hasn't Everything Already Disappeared? by rock band Deerhunter was influenced by Baudrillard's essay of the same name.

+In technology

+Cody Wilson, the developer of the first 3D-printed gun, credits the work of Baudrillard as his theoretical inspiration, and claims him as his "master."